 Mayamiko herself is studying Special Educational Needs, Disability and Inclusive Education at Roehampton University and her conversation with Hilary enabled them to draw parallels from their own experiences.

-‘Barriers to inclusive education are largely similar in countries like Malawi and Kenya, so cross learning among Commonwealth countries could be a great strategy in addressing similar challenges.’
+‘Barriers to inclusive education are largely similar in countries like Malawi and Kenya, so cross learning among Commonwealth countries could be a great strategy in addressing similar challenges,’ she said.

 The cross-pollination of ideas and experiences is something that Mayamiko sees as an integral part of her master’s experience.
 She has coursemates from Ghana, Greece, the USA, Spain, Colombia, South Africa, and the UK amongst those that she regularly interacts with.